Malaga is such a wonderful base for exploring Andalusia.

 By car: 50 mins on the A-7 highway

-By train/ bus: you can get a bus to Nerja from main bus station in Malaga (which takes approx 1 hour) and then take a local bus towards Frigiliana.
-I took a quick taxi trip from our hotel which will set you back between 10-15 eur depending on where you leave from.
+By train/ bus: you can get a bus to Nerja from the main bus station in Malaga (which takes approx 1 hour) and then take a local bus towards Frigiliana.
+I took a quick taxi trip from our hotel which will set you back between 10-15 euros depending on where you leave from.

 #6 – Antequera

-If you’re on a quest to see the most spectacular natural sights outside of Malaga, combining your trip to Antequera with visit of Caminito del Rey is a good idea (they are only under 50km apart, a 40 – 60 min car journey).
+If you’re on a quest to see the most spectacular natural sights outside of Malaga, combining your trip to Antequera with the visit of Caminito del Rey is a good idea (they are only under 50km apart, a 40 – 60 min car journey).